vinci1it2000/schedula/README.rst

     The following commands are for the **bash console**, specifically tailored for the **all-in-one** archive.

+    The :doc:`allinone` contains additionally batch-files
+    (e.g. :file:`RUN_COMPAS.bat`, :file:`NEW_TEMPLATE.bat`, etc)
+    that offer roughly the same capabillities described below.
+    When you double-click them, the output from these commands gets to be written in the :file:`ALLINONE/CO2MPAS/co2mpas.log` file.

 First ensure that the latest version of CO2MPAS is properly installed, and that its version match the version declared on this file.